mytory/mytory-markdown/readme.txt

 #### On view page ####

-This plugin get file url(Dropbox public link is recommended).
+This plugin get file url(Github raw content url is recommended).
 And save header's etag to postmeta and converted html to post_content.
-Next time on request same post, first this plugin olny get dropbox http etag.
-If changed etag, get dropbox md content and save again, or get html from post_content.
+Next time on request same post, first this plugin olny get http etag.
+If changed etag, get md content and save again, or get html from post_content.

 = This plugin divide title and content from md file =